joegreen88/phptest/README.md

 FizzBuzz
 ========

-This is the codebase for FizzBuzz, a fictional product review website.
+This is the codebase for FizzBuzz, a small php application with some issues that need resolving.
+This app is built for the purpose of screening PHP developer candidates.

 ## Requirements